HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/processing_config.rst

      - Definition
      - Options/example
    * - plotting_format
-     - plot_fontsize
-     - plot_legendfontsize
-     - plot_l0
-     - plot_l1a
-     - plot_l1a_diff
-     - plot_l1b
-     - plot_l1c
-     - plot_l2a
-     - plot_uncertainty
-     - plot_correlation
-     - plot_clear_sky_check
-   * - Format of the figures for the different plots
+     - Format of the figures for the different plots
+     - default: png
+   * - plot_fontsize
      - Fontsize for the axis of the plots
+     - default: 14
+   * - plot_legendfontsize
      - Fontsize for the legends in the plots
+     - default: 10
+   * - plot_l0
      - Plotting L0 data
+     - default: True
+   * - plot_l1a
      - Plotting L1A data
+     - default: True
+   * - plot_l1a_diff
      - Plotting differences in L1A data
+     - default: True
+   * - plot_l1b
      - Plotting L1B data
+     - default: True
+   * - plot_l1c
      - Plotting L1C data
+     - default: True
+   * - plot_l2a
      - Plotting L2A data
+     - default: True
+   * - plot_uncertainty
      - Plotting uncertainties
+     - default: True
+   * - plot_correlation
      - Plotting error correlation matrices
+     - default: False
+   * - plot_clear_sky_check
      - Plotting the irradiance L1B data with the clear-sky simulations used for the clear-sky check.
-   * - default: png
-     - default: 14
-     - default: 10
-     - default: True
-     - default: True
-     - default: True
-     - default: True
-     - default: False
-     - default: True
-     - default: True
-     - default: False
      - default: True